Toilet Tank Not Filling – Replace, Fix, or What?

 What do you do when your toilet tank has no water?

 Learn what’s the problem by reading possible causes and checking with your situation.
 Until you fix it, half-measures (like bringing water from elsewhere to fill the tank manually) are better than nothing.
-But it’s not the situation to tolerate for long.
+But it’s not a situation to tolerate for long.

 Why does my toilet bowl empty itself?